 Reach out to Propero support services as needed

 Propero courses come with many resources to assist you.
 Most Propero courses have ten hours of tutoring.
-You can drop-in or schedule a tutoring session.
-Additionally, a Student Success Coach will be assigned to you and will be engaging via email and sometimes telephone.
-Be sure to use the resources available to get help and ask questions.

-Updated text

-Reach out to Propero support services as needed

-Propero courses come with many resources to assist you.
-Most Propero courses have ten hours of tutoring.
 You can drop-in or schedule a tutoring session in advance.
 Be sure to use the resources available to get help and ask questions.